 When you buy the whole dover sole, ask your fishmonger to trim the fish fins because these are extremely bony.

-Black sole is delicate, mild-flavored, lean and firm textured fish.
+Black sole is delicate, mild-flavored, lean, and firm-textured fish.
 Being a flatfish, a single fish of sole will yield four filets.
-This versatile fish is prepared in multiple ways, similar to flounder, fluke, dab, plaice and other flatfish.
-Enjoy it steamed, salt bake, broil, poached, sautéed.
+This versatile fish is prepared in multiple ways, similar to flounder, fluke, dab, plaice, and other flatfish.
+Enjoy it steamed, salt bake, broiled, poached, and sautéed.
 Do not overcook.

 Just like other flounders, dover sole is non-oily fish.
-Poaching in white or red wine best suites its method cooking.
-It can also be baked, grilled, or pan roasted.
+Poaching in white or red wine best suits its method of cooking.
+It can also be baked, grilled, or pan-roasted.
 Cook briefly.
 Avoid preparation that might dry out the flesh.

 Here are some serving ideas:

-In classic French style recipe, sole à la meunière, whole or fillet sole is pan fried in melted, brown butter seasoned with capers, parsley and lemon.
+In a classic French style recipe, sole à la meunière, whole or fillet sole is pan-fried in melted, brown butter seasoned with capers, parsley, and lemon.

-In simple and quick preparation, sole filets poached in white wine and served with cooked vegetables.
+In simple and quick preparation, sole filets are poached in white wine and served with cooked vegetables.